 1. Identification: The first step in malware analysis is identifying the malware.
 This can be done by analyzing the characteristics and behavior of the malware, such as its file name, file size, and network activity.

 2. Extraction: The next step is extracting the malware from the infected system.
-This can be done by using antivirus software or manual analysis to identify and isolate the malware.
+This can be done using antivirus software or manual analysis to identify and isolate the malware.

 5. Reporting: The final step in malware analysis is reporting the findings.
 This can include documenting the behavior and characteristics of the malware, identifying any vulnerabilities or weaknesses, and providing recommendations for mitigation and prevention.